narendranathe/Game-downloads-prediction-Poppy-Play-Time-Ch.2/README.md

 **3. Data Acquisition**

 Numerical statistical data was collected from the websites Steam, Twitch and Youtube.
-First, we decided to collect data with games based on the 9 different genres within the Steam website: action, adventure horror, sports, stimulation, RPG, Arcade, Sandbox and puzzles.
-From Steam, we collected and analyzed the price of different games, the developer, the release date, all reviews until the release date, the number of recent reviews, all positive reviews, all negative reviews.
+First, I decided to collect data with games based on the 9 different genres within the Steam website: action, adventure horror, sports, stimulation, RPG, Arcade, Sandbox and puzzles.
+From Steam, I collected and analyzed the price of different games, the developer, the release date, all reviews until the release date, the number of recent reviews, all positive reviews, all negative reviews.
 From Twitch, we collected metrics on the average gain or loss on overall players by looking at the average number of players.
 Finally, we tracked whether or not each game was